-Requirement Each of the selected six Level A PAI species SHALL achieve an IAPAR of less than 7%.
-Each of the selected six selected Level B PAI species SHALL achieve an IAPAR of less than 7%.
+Each of the selected six Level A PAI species SHALL achieve an IAPAR of less than the threshold.
+Each of the selected eight Level B PAI species SHALL achieve an IAPAR of less than the threshold.
 Levels A and B are defined in Test Procedures for Presentation Attack Detection (PAD)